pnoom/bc-search/README.md

 replacing the various existing search tools such as [this](http://museums.bristol.gov.uk/) and [this](http://museums.bristol.gov.uk/).
-It is currently available [here](https://archivesearch.spe.cs.bris.ac.uk).
+It is currently available [here](https://archivesearch.spe.cs.bris.ac.uk), though this may not be the most up-to-date version.
 Alternatively it can be run locally by following the below instructions.

 It is being developed by a group of second-year Computer Science students at the University of Bristol.